fitzgen/rust-conf-2019/slides.md

 ???

 * I do Rust things for work
-    * these days on the intersection of Rust and WebAssembly
+    * intersection of Rust and WebAssembly
     * make fast things
     * make robust/reliable things
+* create tools
+    * w/ good developer experiences
-* create tools with good developer experiences, supporting many use cases
+    * supporting many use cases
-    * tools to help others build fast, robust, reliable things
+    * help others build fast/robust/reliable things
-* and I love my job!
+* I love my job!
-    * but sometimes it can feel like a lot of Serious Business
+    * Serious Business
-* in my spare time, also writing little crates and side projects in Rust for fun
+* in my spare time?
+    * side projects in Rust for fun
-    * but these side projects had a tendency to become a part of my work
+    * but: semi related to work --> become part of work
-* realized that I was actually just working all the time
+* realized: just working all the time
 * not a recipe for a well-rounded life

 ---